DayeaPark/Allele-specific-m6A-modification/README.md

-# Allele specific m6A RNA modification analysis
+# Allele-specific m6A RNA modification analysis

 This tool facilitates allele-specific m6A RNA modification (ASM) analysis by identifying differential modification levels across alleles with Oxford Nanopore direct RNA sequencing.
 Aligned long-reads are allocated to their respective alleles using our Python script, while m6A modification levels are quantified with [m6Anet](https://m6anet.readthedocs.io/en/latest/), a recent supervised machine learning model from Goke lab designed for precise m6A detection.
 Subsequently, the data from each allele read group are analyzed to assess ASM using an R script designed for this purpose.
 This integrated approach offers a comprehensive solution for ASM analysis, available in this repository.